NATO bombing of Yugoslavia: Air combat

-Air Defence Suppression Operations
+Air defence suppression operations

-Suppression of Enemy Air Defences or SEAD operations for NATO were principally carried out by the US Air Force, with fifty F-16CJ Block 50 Fighting Falcons, and the US Navy and Marines, with 30 EA-6B Prowlers.
+Suppression of Enemy Air Defences (SEAD) operations for NATO were principally carried out by the US Air Force, with fifty F-16CJ Block 50 Fighting Falcons, and the US Navy and Marines, with 30 EA-6B Prowlers.
 The F-16CJs carried AGM-88 HARM anti-radiation missiles which would home in on and destroy any active Yugoslav radar systems, while the Prowlers provided radar jamming assistance (though they could carry HARMs as well).
 Additional support came in the form of Italian and German Tornado ECRs which also carried HARMs.

 USAF Compass Call EC-130s were used to intercept and jam Yugoslav communications, while RC-135s conducted bomb damage assessment.

 The standard tactic for F-16CJs was for two pairs to come at a suspected air defence site from opposite directions, ensuring total coverage of the target area, and relaying information to incoming strike craft so they could adjust their flight path accordingly.

 Where possible, NATO attempted to proactively destroy air defence sites, using F-16CGs and F-15E Strike Eagles carrying conventional munitions including cluster bombs, AGM-130 boosted bombs, and AGM-154 Joint Standoff Weapon missiles.

 Many NATO aircraft made use of new towed decoys designed to lure away any missiles fired at them.
 Reportedly, NATO also for the first time employed cyberwarfare to target Yugoslav air defence computer systems.

 A number of deficiencies in NATO's SEAD operations were revealed during the course of the bombing campaign.
 The EA-6Bs were noticeably slower than other aircraft, limiting their effectiveness in providing support, and land-based Prowlers flying out of Aviano Air Base were forced to carry extra fuel tanks instead of HARMs due to the distances involved.
 The F-16CJ Block 50 could not carry the LANTIRN targeting pod, making it unable to conduct precision bombing at night.
 Moreover, the US Air Force had allowed its electronic warfare branch to atrophy in the years after the Gulf War.
 Training exercises were fewer and less rigorous than before, while veterans with electronic warfare experience were allowed to retire with no replacement.
 The results were less than satisfactory: response times to engaging a SAM threat actually increased from the Gulf War, and electronic warfare wings could no longer reprogram their own jamming pods but had to send them elsewhere for the task.